-ARES has successfully performed physical security posture evaluations, assessments and optimizations at 66% of the North American commercial nuclear fleet using our AVERT software.
-For each project performed, ARES had maintained or in most cases improved physical security effectiveness while identifying cost saving improvements on the order of $1-3M/year.
-These revolutionary capabilities have won our customers various awards including the Top Industry Practice (TIP) and WINS Best Practices awards.
+ARES has successfully performed physical security posture evaluations, assessments, and optimizations at 66% of the North American commercial nuclear fleet using our AVERT® software.
+For each project performed, ARES had maintained, or in most cases, improved physical security effectiveness while identifying cost saving improvements on the order of $1-3M/year.
+These revolutionary capabilities have won our customers various awards including Top Industry Practice (TIP) and WINS Best Practice awards.

 11 security posts $600,000/post = $6.6 million.

 Reference: “Computer Modeling’s Ability to Gain Efficiencies”, by John Peacock (PSEG Nuclear) as published in Nuclear Plant Journal, September-October 2018, Volume 36 No. 5